 Click on each image below to explore the studies I’ve worked on.

-The MOSAICC study is a multicentre randomized controlled trial evaluating the clinical and cost-effectiveness of intravenous sodium bicarbonate in critically ill patients with metabolic acidosis and acute kidney injury (AKI).
+The MOSAICC study is a multi-centre randomised controlled trial evaluating the clinical and cost-effectiveness of intravenous sodium bicarbonate in critically ill patients with metabolic acidosis and acute kidney injury (AKI).
 It aims to determine whether this treatment can improve outcomes such as mortality at critical care unit discharge, 28 days, and one year.

-At our hospital, I primarily contributed to data collection and supported the complex logistics of this study, with one patient recruited before it closed at our site.
-This experience deepened my understanding of the challenges in critical care research and the importance of meticulous data management.
+At the hospital, I primarily contributed to data collection and supported the complex logistics of this study, with one participant recruited before the study closed at our site.
+This experience deepened my understanding of the challenges involved in critical care research and the importance of meticulous data management.

-At our hospital, patients are automatically enrolled upon meeting eligibility criteria, and my primary role has been meticulous data collection to ensure the integrity and accuracy of the trial's findings.
-Contributing to this study has deepened my understanding of oxygen therapy's nuances and its impact on critically ill patients.
+At the hospital, eligible patients were automatically enrolled into the study, and my primary role involved meticulous data collection to help ensure the integrity and accuracy of the trial’s findings.
+Contributing to this study deepened my understanding of the nuances of oxygen therapy and its impact on critically ill patients.